Main concerns of simple yoga (5)

 with a small muscular effort

-2 Straightening your backbone as well as you can with a small muscular effort gathers the energy in your body to establish a foundation of rest and strength in your abdomen and draws all of your energy into alignment with your entire backbone between the lowest level and the top of your head.
-The spaces between the individual vertebrae of your backbone expand minutely where the vertebrae were pressed together excessively.
+2 Straightening your backbone as well as you can with a small muscular effort draws your energy into alignment with your entire spine between the lowest level of your backbone to the top of your head.
+The spaces between the individual vertebrae expand minutely where any vertebrae were pressed together excessively.
 Each vertebrae separates minutely from the vertebrae above and below it.
 This allows energy to flow more freely through the vertebrae and vitalizes your backbone.

 4 Straighten your entire backbone when you straighten your backbone as well as you can with a small muscular effort.
-Straighten all the levels of your backbone as well as you can between the lowest level and your waist, between your waist and shoulders and the upper levels of your backbone, neck and head.
-Don’t try to improve the straightness of a particular level of your backbone.
-Straightening a particular level of your backbone should follow being already seated firmly in a beneficial cross-legged position and standing your backbone upright and curved or leaned forward slightly.
+Straighten all the levels of your backbone as well as you can.
+Don’t try to improve the straightness of any particular level of your backbone.
+Straightening a particular level of your backbone is not necessary.
+When you become seated firmly in a beneficial cross-legged position, then standing your backbone upright and curved or leaned forward slightly will gradually straighten all the excessive curves of your backbone.

 Any level of your backbone might straighten spontaneously before the other levels.

 Don’t imagine lifting your backbone or being lifted or suspended.
-Imagining lifting your backbone or being lifted or suspended does not help to straighten your backbone nor help to improve your seated position nor help to stand your backbone upright and curved or leaned forward slightly.
-Imagining lifting your backbone or being lifted or suspended when you’re seated will cause you to exert confused muscular effort or no effort at all and you won't be able to remain still.
+Imagining lifting your backbone or being lifted or suspended does not help to straighten your backbone when you’re seated.
+Imagining lifting your backbone or being lifted or suspended will cause you to exert confused muscular effort or no effort at all and you won't be able to be still.

 Don’t try to cause unusual feelings inside your body and don’t be concerned with unusual feelings that occur if they’re not uncomfortable.
 If you feel or hear the motion of fluid or air inside your body, observe its relation to the inhalations and exhalations of your breathing.
 If the motion of fluid or air occurs during both the inhalations and exhalations of your breathing, it might be caused by exerting excessive muscular effort or holding a mistaken position of your body.
 Exert less muscular effort or improve the position of your body, or move or rest for a while.
 If the motion of fluid or air occurs during either the inhalations or the exhalations but not during both, and if it continues for only a few cycles of your breathing, then it might be an effect of tensions relaxing beneficially like they do ordinarily.